MininduSenadheera/MininduSenadheera/README.md

 # Hi there, I'm Minindu Senadheera 👋

-## I'm a Web Designer,Full Stack Developer and a Tech Geek
+## I'm a Web Developer, Full Stack Developer and a Tech Geek

 - 🎓 I am a Data Science undergraduate at Sri Lanka Institute of Information Technology
 - 👨🏻‍💻 I’m currently learning everything 🤣